advanced-stack/py-llm-core/README.md

 ## Changelog

+- 1.4.0: Free up resources in LLamaParser when exiting the context manager
 - 1.3.0: Support for LLaMA based models (llama, llama2, Mistral Instruct)
 - 1.2.0: Chain of density prompting implemented with OpenAI
 - 1.1.0: Chain of Verification implemented with OpenAI